 The use of actual Sat Navs have started to die out since the birth of the smartphone and many of us use ours to help us get from A to B.

 The law requires your phone to be fixed appropriately to your car, in a place where it does not obstruct your view of the traffic ahead.

 The punishments for not doing the above were updated in March 2017, which saw the fine doubled to £200 alongside the risk of up to six penalty points.
 So make sure you’re not breaking the rules on this one!

 Honk if you’re… warning other users of your presence…

-It’s always handy to brush up on the rules of the road, which can be found in The Highway Code, both for the theory test, and just for future trips!
+It’s always handy to brush up on the rules of the road, both for the theory test, and just for future trips!

 For more tips on staying safe on the roads, or for regular driving test tips, follow us on social media: